stdombek/docs/content/en/docs/Lists/_index.md

 5. Select a **Value** from the **Select value** drop-down list.
 The **Values** available for selection are based on the **Record Type** and **Field**.
 6. Click on the **+ icon** to add additional lines to the query; Click on the **trash can icon** to delete a line from the query.
-7. Click the **Test query** button to preview the returned record set of the list.
-Test query is required before the query can be run and saved whenever 1) creating a new list and building the query; and 2) editing the query of an existing list.
-Test query runs the query and displays the total number of records retrieved and a preview of the first 100 records in the record set.
+7. **Test query** is required whenever building a query for a new list.
+Click the **Test query** button to test the query.
+The total number of records retrieved and a preview of the first 100 records in the record set displays.
 8. Click **Run query & save**.
 If saved successfully, a *(Name of List) saved successfully* message appears momentarily.
 Once the query is completed, a *Refresh complete with (number of) records: View updated list* displays at the top of the window.
 9. Click the **View updated list** link in the confirmation message to view the record set in the list.
 10. In a list, the fields of the record type display as column headings.
 The default display of column headings is based on the record type assigned to the list.
 Customize the display of column headings in the record set by checking or unchecking the field(s) in **Actions \> Show columns** as appropriate for the selected record type.
 See [Supported fields by List record type (Lists app)](https://folio-org.atlassian.net/wiki/x/aADJDw) for a list of column heading options.

-### Test query

-Once a query is built, it must be tested before the query can be run and saved.  **Test query** is required in the following scenarios:

-- Creating a new list and building the query.
-- Editing the query of an existing list.

-**Test query** runs the query and displays a preview of the returned record set.
-The first 100 records are displayed in the preview pane and the total count of records appears at the top of the preview pane.

 ## Update a record set in a list